 In another project, Earlham and Quadram Institute researchers have developed machine learning algorithms to understand complex interactions in the gut, some of which are being applied to the current COVID pandemic.
 Furthermore, an international aquaculture development project has seen EI scientists contribute machine learning to an app which can tell apart native and farmed tilapia species.

 Applications are invited for Computational Biologists/Data Scientists to join the Norwich Bioscience Institutes on a joint venture with The Alan Turing Institute.
-Please click here to find out more and submit your application.
+Find out more and submit your application.

 Notes to editors: